 Thank you for sharing your knowledge about digital sustainability at universities with us on Monday!

-Data literacy and soft skills - these are the key competences students should be looking forward to acquiring in the future and the present, according to Florian Rampelt from the Hoschschulforum Digitalisierung and the Stifterverband.
-But "online only" cannot be the formula; instead blended learning and participatory approaches are essential.
+Data literacy and soft skills - these are the key competencies students should look forward to acquiring in the future and the present, according to Florian Rampelt from the Hochschulforum Digitalisierung and the Stifterverband.
+But "online only" cannot be the formula; instead, blended learning and participatory approaches are essential.
 "Different learners have different needs and different needs need different formats."

 Yesterday evening our lecture series "Digital Sustainability Transformation by, of and for TUM" started with our first guest speakers.
 The recorded lecture can soon be found on Youtube.